enoch-sit/tool-chatbot-boilerplate/services/flowise-proxy-service-py/progress/flowiseProxyEndpoints.md

 ```

 ### `POST /api/admin/users/sync`
+**Description:** Sync users with external auth service.
+Admin only, enforced by `require_admin_role` dependency.
+This endpoint fetches all users from the external auth service and synchronizes them with the local database.

 **Code Location:** `app/api/admin.py` - `sync_users_with_external_auth()` function (lines 350-475)

-**Description:** Sync users with external auth service (Admin only).
-This endpoint fetches all users from the external auth service and synchronizes them with the local database.

-**Functionality:**
-- Creates new users that exist in external auth but not locally
-- Updates existing users with current information from external auth
-- Deactivates users that no longer exist in external auth

 **Request Headers:**